 Assistance from Xcel Energy in Minnesota.

 A number of solutions are available for Xcel Energy customers.
 The company will work with customers across Minnesota to address bill paying issues.
-Representatives from the utility company can offer individuals information on and access to government assistance such as LIHEAP or weatherization.
+Representatives from the utility company can offer individuals information on and access to government assistance such as LIHEAP or weatherization, and find details and phone numbers below.
 In addition to that, they can also offer low to moderate income Minnesota families help from financial assistance that is available directly from Xcel Energy.

 Financial help with heating bills can be provided by the Energy Assistance Program (EAP).
 Aid is targeted at people who pay a disproportionate amount of their household income towards their monthly Xcel Energy bills.
 Priority is also given to households with the highest energy costs as well as lowest incomes, and these applicants will receive the greatest financial benefit from the program.